Immigration to Turkey: Gulf War

-Millions of Kurds fled across the mountains to Turkey and Kurdish areas of Iran during the Gulf War.
+Following the suppression of the Kurdish uprising in spring 1991, after the Gulf War ceasefire, hundreds of thousands of Kurds fled toward the Turkish border.
+Turkey largely refused entry, leaving many stranded in the mountains; the UNHCR estimated around 280,000 had crossed into Turkey by April 6, 1991.
+Most returned to Iraq within months after the establishment of a UN-protected safe haven in northern Iraq, with only around 8,000 remaining in Turkey by early 1992.

 Big Excursion, 1988–1994

 The "Big Excursion" was, until the Syrian refugee crisis of 2011, the most recent immigration influx, and primarily concerned Bulgarian Turks and Bosnian Muslims.
 In 1989, an estimated 320,000 Bulgarian Turks fled to Turkey to escape a campaign of forced assimilation.
 Following the collapse of Communism in Bulgaria, the number of Bulgarian Turks seeking refuge in Turkey declined to fewer than 1,000 per month.
 In fact, the number of Bulgarian Turks who voluntarily repatriated (125,000) actually exceeded new arrivals from the country.
 By March 1994, a total of 245,000 Bulgarian Turks had been granted Turkish citizenship.
 However, Turkey no longer regards Bulgarian Turks as refugees.
 Beginning in 1994, new entrants to Turkey have been detained and deported.
 As of December 31, 1994, an estimated 20,000 Bosniaks were living in Turkey, mostly in the Istanbul area.
 About 2,600 were living in camps, the rest were dispersed in private residences.
 More recent estimates put the number of Bosniaks in Turkey at 3 to 5 million.